aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/media-multicast.rst

    1. Type ``labs`` at the Main Menu prompt.
 This will bring up additional lab menu selections.
    2. Type ``media`` at this prompt to open the media lab section (If you were previously in the Media Labs Menu, you can type ``back`` to go back).
-   3. If this is your first media lab, type ``media-setup`` at this prompt and wait for the process to run to prepare the lab environment.
-   4. Type ``media-mcast`` at the prompt.
+   3. Type ``media-mcast`` at the prompt.
 The script will pre-configure the topology with the exception of Leaf4 and Hosts 1 & 2.

 2. Create Vlan 46 & SVI for host access vlan on **Leaf 4**.
     1. On **Leaf 4** we will create an vlan and a SVI